All Episodes

 And that's what Obama is.

-Trying to create jobs when his policies are destroying them and shrinking job opportunities for people.
+That's why the perpetual campaign, that's why appearing to be opposed to everything that's happened and happening and trying to fix it, trying to create jobs when his policies are destroying them and shrinking job opportunities for people.

-There's a uh story about this.
+There's a story about this.

 Washington Examiner, many disability recipients admit they could work.